JonathanSamael/jonathansamael/README.md

 I've been learning to programming since 2021, learning a little bit every day!
 Working with Freelance projects.

 *   🌍  I'm based in Brazil
-*   🖥️  I'm open to colaborate on open-source projects
+*   🖥️  I'm looking to colaborate on open-source projects
 *   ✉️  You can contact me at: [jonathansamael@live.com](mailto:jonathansamael@live.com)
 *   🧠  I'm learning ReactJS || NodeJS || Python
 *   ⚡  I have wonderful moments with my joysticks 🕹️